peckeronie/a5fritterbackend/README.md

 **Throws**

-- `403` if the user is not logged in
+- `403` if the user is not logged in, or if the user is not the author of the freet
 - `404` if the freetId is invalid

 #### `GET /api/source/sources/:freetID` - Get the sources from a freet